Contentify/Contentify/ISSUE_TEMPLATE.md

-Note: If you refer to a particular version of Contentify, pelase mention it.
+Note: If you refer to a particular version of Contentify, please mention it.